onyazuka/Serializer/README.md

 b = Deserializer::deserializeAll(buf, 0, &aw1);
 ```

-And, of course, you can do serialization for your own objects.
+And, of course, you can serialize your own objects.
 Here you have two options:
-- If serialization/deserialization process of your object can be done only in one way, you should inherit Serializable/Deserializable class(or both):
+- If serialization/deserialization of your object can be done only in one way, you should inherit Serializable/Deserializable class(or both):
 ```Cpp
 struct User : public Serialization::Serializable, public Serialization::Deserializable
 {